its-Kaktos/kafka-practice/README.md

 for a proportional share of its partitions.

 It is also important to optimize leader election because that will decrease the window of unavailability.
 A naive implementation would end up running an election for all the partition a node hosted, if that node fails.
 As mentioned before, a Kafka cluster has a special role called "controller".
 A controller is responsible for managing registration of brokers.
 If the controller detects the failure of a node, it is responsible for choosing a new leader from the ISR set.
 The result is that Kafka is able to batch together many of the required leadership change notifications which makes election far cheaper and faster for a large number of partitions.
 If the controller itself fails, then another controller will be selected.

+### 4.8 Log compaction

+This section basically describes another way of handling logs, which is log compaction.
+It use cases as said in Kafka docs are restoring state and reloading caches.
+Basically, instead of removing old logs, Kafka can compact them to at least store the latest known value for each message key.

+> Currently, I think that Kafka thinks to use its log as some sort of database so we can replay those logs if we want to.
+I think there are better tools for this job such as databases and
+> I don't think this section is going to be needed so there will be no explanation!

+### 4.9 Quotas

+> Quotas means a fixed share of something.

+Kafka clusters has the ability to enforce quotas on requests to control the broker resources used by the clients.
+There are to type of quotas that can be applied:
+1. Network bandwidth
+2. Request rate

+#### Why are quotas necessary?

+A single producer/consumer with high rate of message publishing/consuming can use much more resource in the broker thus monopolizing resources, cause network problems and generally DOS other clients and the broker itself.

+#### Client groups

+The identity of a Kafka client is the user principal which represents an authenticated user in a secure cluster.
+In an unsecure cluster, user principal is a grouping of unauthenticated users chosen by the broker using a configurable `Principle builder`.
+Client-id is a logical grouping of clients with a name chosen by the clients.
+The tuple (user, client-id) defines a secure logical group of clients that share both user principal and client-id.

+Quotas can be applied to (user, client-id) and is shared by the whole group.
+For example, if (user='test-user', client-id='test-client-id') has a produce rate quota of 10MB/sec , this is shared by all producers with user='test-user' with client id of 'test-client-id'.

+#### Quota configuration

+Quota configuration can be defined in levels and can be overridden by different levels.
+Similar to per-topic config overrides.

+#### Network bandwidth quotas

+Network bandwidth quotas are defined as the byte rate threshold for each group of clients that shares a quota.
+By default, each unique client group receives a fixed quota in byte/sec as configured by the cluster.
+This quota is defined per broker basis.
+Each group of clients can publish/fetch a maximum of X bytes/sec per broker before they are throttled.

+#### Request rate quotas

+Request rate quotas are defined as the percent of time a client can utilize on request handle I/O threads and network threads of each broker in a quota window.
+A quota of `n%` means that a group of clients are allowed to use upto `n%` across all I/O and network threads before they are throttled.
+This quota total capacity is `( (num.io.threads + num.network.threads) * 100 )%`.
+Since the number of I/O and network threads are typically based on CPU core count available on the broker host, request rate quota represents total percentage of CPU that may be used by each client group sharing this quota.

+#### Enforcement

+If a client violates a quota, the broker will compute a delay time and sent it immediately to the client and will mute its channel with the client and not process any request up to that delay time.
+Upon receiving the delay will refrain from sending any more request to the broker during the delay.

+Byte-rate and thread utilization are measured over a span of multiple small windows (e.g, 30 window of 1 second each) in order to detect and correct quota violations quickly.
+Typically, having large measurement windows (for e.g. 10 windows of 30 seconds each) leads to large bursts of traffic followed by long delays which is not great in terms of user experience.